ucb-bar/chipyard/docs/Advanced-Usage/Heterogeneous-SoCs.rst

 Instantiating an SoC with Rocket and BOOM cores is all done with the configuration system and two specific mixins.
 Both BOOM and Rocket have mixins labelled ``WithNBoomCores(X)`` and ``WithNBigCores(X)`` that automatically create ``X`` copies of the core.
 When used together you can create a heterogeneous system.
-The following example shows a dual core BOOM with a single Rocket.
+The following example shows a dual core BOOM with a single core Rocket.

 .. code-block:: scala

-    class DualCoreBoomAndRocketConfig extends Config(
+    class DualBoomAndOneRocketConfig extends Config(
       new WithNormalBoomRocketTop ++
       new WithBootROM ++
       new boom.system.WithRenumberHarts ++